emmajanedrews/base-template/_posts/2017-07-11-whats-the-biggest-challenge-facing-sellers-in-our-utah-market.md

 If both parties can’t find some common ground to make the sale work, the buyer will usually cancel their offer and the seller will relist their property for another buyer who perhaps has more cash or is in a better financial situation.

-I want to give a special thanks to Dane for joining me today to discuss this topic.
+I want to give special thanks to Dane for joining me today to discuss this topic.
 There are other potential solutions to this problem that we didn’t get into, so if you have any questions about this topic or you’re thinking of buying or selling a home, don’t hesitate to reach out to us.
 We’d be glad to help.

 {% include pullquote.html %}